joetifa2003/weaver/paper/main.typ

     foo => {},
 }
 ```,
-  caption: [Overview of available patterns in Weaver.],
+  caption: [Overview of available patterns in Weaver],
 ) <fig:patterns-overview>

 Pattern matching in Weaver provides a powerful way to handle complex conditional logic in a readable and maintainable way.
 The combination of literal matching, type matching, destructuring, and guards makes it suitable for a wide range of use cases.